-Over the past decade, men with low energy, waning libidos, sour moods, and other vague symptoms of aging have been offered a convenient biological scapegoat for what ails them.
+Over the past decade, men with low energy, waning libidos, sour moods, and other vague symptoms of aging have been offered a convenient biological scapegoat for what ails them (at least the ones not purposefully trying to lower their sex drive).
 Aggressive drug marketing campaigns, under-regulated medical clinics, and willing doctors have offered, encouraged, and rewarded low testosterone diagnoses and self-diagnoses.
 The “Low-T” market, crowded with over-the-counter and off-the-shelf medications like Ageless Men’s Health, New Vitality, and 25 Again, has made those ready to promise men rock hard abs, diamond-cutter erections, and vitality a lot of money.
 Whether or not it has truly remade men is another matter entirely.

 The pharmaceutical industry started pushing testosterone treatments in the early 2000s, ramping up to a flurry of misleading marketing a decade later as the massive potential market came into view.
 One commercial for 25 Again (formerly known as Body Shapes Medical) aired in 2012 featured a be-stethoscoped doctor in a lab coat warning that men stop producing testosterone at 35.
 The good news, the doctor added, was that he could identify optimum levels and help men replenish them with self-administered butt injections.
 This would have been very exciting if the TV doctor had been telling the truth.
 But he wasn’t.
 Men gradually start to lose testosterone at age 35, but that’s not a problem and it’s not low testosterone.
 The treatment and the problem had been consciously uncoupled by advertisers